 The Easter Rising would probably have had little impact on the Irish situation had the British not made martyrs of the rebel leaders.
 Of the 77 given death sentences, 15 were executed, including the injured Connolly, who was shot while strapped to a chair.
 This brought about a sea change in public attitudes, and support for the Republicans rose dramatically.

 War with Britain

 As wars go, the War of Independence was pretty small fry.
-It lasted two and a half years and cost around 1200 casualties.
-But it was a pretty nasty affair, as the IRA fought a guerrilla-style, hit-and-run campaign against the British, whose numbers were swelled by returning veterans of WWI known as Black and Tans (on account of their uniforms, a mix of army khaki and police black), most of whom were so traumatised by their wartime experiences that they were prone to all kinds of brutality.
+It lasted 2½ years and cost around 1200 casualties.
+But it was a pretty nasty affair, as the IRA fought a guerrilla-style, hit-and-run campaign against the British, whose numbers were swelled by returning veterans of WWI known as Black and Tans (on account of their uniforms, which were a mix of army khaki and police black), many of whom were so traumatised by their wartime experiences that they were prone to all kinds of brutality.

 A Kind of Freedom

 A truce in July 1921 led to intense negotiations between the two sides.
 The resulting Anglo-Irish Treaty, signed on 6 December 1921, created the Irish Free State, made up of 26 of 32 Irish counties.
 The remaining six – all in Ulster – remained part of the UK.
 The Treaty was an imperfect document: not only did it cement the geographic divisions on the island that 50 years later would explode into the Troubles, it also caused a split among nationalists – between those who believed the Treaty to be a necessary stepping stone towards full independence, and those who saw it as capitulation to the British and a betrayal of Republican ideals.
 This division was to determine the course of Irish political affairs for virtually the remainder of the century.